-Despite being a plastic housing, I feel like for the current pricing of $279, this A5 could have been handled better in terms of overall build.
-I worry about the connection port being damaged each time I remove the cable and try to reapply it, I’d really prefer an aluminum housing here with better connector ports on the cable leads, at the very least.
+I feel like, for the current pricing of $279, this A5 could have been handled better in terms of overall build.
+I worry about the connection port being damaged each time I remove the cable and try to reapply it, I’d really prefer a sturdier housing here with better connector ports on the cable leads, at the very least.

-The reason I worry is that the removal of the cable and reapplication of the MMXC cable requires more force than I am comfortable with and I simply am afraid of harming the IEM housing or the cable ends each time I try.
+The reason I worry is that the removal of the cable and reapplication of the MMXC cable requires more force than I am comfortable with and I simply am afraid of harming th connector or the cable ends each time I try.